beneath-hq/beneath/docs/quick-starts/write-data-from-your-app.md

 pip3 install --upgrade beneath
 ```

-## Log in to the Beneath Terminal
+## Log in to the Beneath Console
-Go to the [Terminal](https://beneath.dev/?noredirect=1), and log in.
+Go to the [Console](https://beneath.dev/?noredirect=1), and log in.
 If you don't yet have an account, create one.

 ## Create a Command-Line secret